3and4/Leither/README_EN.md

 ```

 **Mimei synchronization:**
-Synchronize mimeis from the network or specified nodes.
+Synchronize mimei from the network or specified nodes.
 Enter the following command on another node:
 ```shell
 ./Leither mimei sync RXN74QNeiY08LRSaoeQhx3nOLTC
 ```